 #1: Identify the problem

-In order to design a course that is effective and targeted, yo will need to answer a specific question or address a specific need.
+In order to design an online course that is effective and targeted, yo will need to answer a specific question or address a specific need.
 According to SH!FT disruptive learning you cannot even attempt to offer a course on something if you do not know what exactly that something is.

 If you do not have a specific idea of what your online course should be about, then you need to do a needs analyses.
 A needs analyses can range from a simple interview or survey through to an in-depth data collection operation and will help you get to the heart of a problem.
 What you should end up with is a single, encompassing and detailed question or concept, that your course will aim to answer.